apache/spark/docs/ml-features.md

 **IDF**: `IDF` is an `Estimator` which fits on a dataset and produces an `IDFModel`.
 The `IDFModel` takes feature vectors (generally created from `HashingTF`) and scales each column.
 Intuitively, it down-weights columns which appear frequently in a corpus.

 Please refer to the [MLlib user guide on TF-IDF](mllib-feature-extraction.html#tf-idf) for more details on Term Frequency and Inverse Document Frequency.
-For API details, refer to the [HashingTF API docs](api/scala/index.html#org.apache.spark.ml.feature.HashingTF) and the [IDF API docs](api/scala/index.html#org.apache.spark.ml.feature.IDF).

 In the following code segment, we start with a set of sentences.
 We split each sentence into words using `Tokenizer`.
 For each sentence (bag of words), we use `HashingTF` to hash the sentence into a feature vector.
 We use `IDF` to rescale the feature vectors; this generally improves performance when using text as features.
 Our feature vectors could then be passed to a learning algorithm.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">

+Refer to the [HashingTF Scala docs](api/scala/index.html#org.apache.spark.ml.feature.HashingTF) and the [IDF Scala docs](api/scala/index.html#org.apache.spark.ml.feature.IDF) for more details on the API.

 {% highlight scala %}
 import org.apache.spark.ml.feature.{HashingTF, IDF, Tokenizer}